TUDelft-PRIME-Books/Linear-Algebra/Chapter1/intro.md

-# Vectors, Lines and Planes
+# Vectors, lines and planes

 In this chapter, we introduce the most basic ingredient of linear algebra: vectors.
 We discuss standard operations on vectors and see how lines and planes can be conveniently described using vectors.